RupeeseedTech/openapi_python/README.md

 Use the package manager pip to install smartapi-python.

 ```
-pip install -r requirements_dev.txt       # for downloading the other required packages
+pip install -r req.txt       # for downloading the other required packages
-pip install openapi-python
 ```

 # Usage